uipath-certification/uipath-certification.github.io/_posts/2020-11-11-input-output-argument-names.md

 Make sure you know the <a href="https://www.rpacertified.com/2020/10/10/variable-naming-conventions.html">UiPath naming conventions,</a> or else you'll lose easy marks on the Associate exam.

+Find our more about <a href="https://www.rpacertified.com/2020/11/11/input-output-argument-names.html">UiPath Agrument naming conventions</a> and <a href="https://www.rpacertified.com/2020/10/10/variable-naming-conventions.html">UiPath Variable Naming conventions.</a>

+You can also reference the [docmentation](https://docs.uipath.com/studio/v2019/docs/st-nmg-002).

 <div class="row">